Esri/arcgis-maps-sdk-swift-toolkit/README.md

 ## Configure API Key & Licensing

-Use of ArcGIS location services, such as basemaps, geocoding, and routing, requires either user authentication or API key authentication.
-Some of the toolkit components and examples utilize a set of these ready-to-use ArcGIS location services, including basemaps, and therefore require an API Key to be set in `ExamplesApp.swift`.
-Please see the [setup guide](https://developers.arcgis.com/swift/get-started/#3-access-services-and-content-with-an-api-key/), https://links.esri.com/arcgis-maps-sdk-security-auth and https://links.esri.com/arcgis-maps-sdk-license-and-deploy for more information.
+Use of ArcGIS location services, such as basemap styles, geocoding, and routing services, requires either user authentication or API key authentication.
+Some of the toolkit components and examples utilize a set of these ready-to-use ArcGIS location services, including basemap styles, and therefore require an API Key to be set in `ExamplesApp.swift`.
+Please see the [Get started guide](https://developers.arcgis.com/swift/get-started/#3-get-an-access-token), [Create an API Key](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/tutorials/create-an-api-key/) and [API Key Authentication](https://developers.arcgis.com/swift/security-and-authentication/#api-key-authentication) for more information.

 Production deployment of applications built with the ArcGIS Maps SDK for Swift requires that you license your app.
 For more information see https://developers.arcgis.com/swift/license-and-deployment/.